ioccc-src/winner/2015/README.md

 If you have problems with any of the entries, AND YOU HAVE A FIX, please send us the fix (patch file or the entire changed file).

-For the latest information on how to contact the IOCCC Judges please visit
+For the latest information on how to contact the [IOCCC judges](../judges.html) please visit

 * [contact.html](../contact.html)